ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 ![github gimlet repos](images/how-to-bake-an-ortelius-pi/part03/20-github-gimlet-repos.png)

 - You should see `gitops-<your environment>-infra` and `gitops-<your environment>-apps`
-- We will be spending our time in the infra one for now
-- You will also notice that this repo is private thus no one can see any sensitive information such as secrets
+- You will notice that this repo is private thus no one can see any sensitive information such as secrets
 - I will be including [Doppler](https://www.doppler.com/) later for secrets management
 - Clone this repo to your local machine